Yofo-me/outline-vpn-mirrors/README.md

 ```
 You will see lots of output from the script: first, it checks for the necessary programs (Docker), creates secret keys, and then downloads and starts two Docker containers: a shadowbox server and a watchtower server to update shadowbox as needed.

-When the Outline VPN server installation script finishes, you’ll see some output similar to the following:
+When the Outline VPN server installation script finishes, you'll see some output similar to the following:

 ```bash
 > Verifying that Docker is installed ..........
 OK